ryanrhymes/panns/README.md

 ## Discussion

-Any suggestions, questions and related discussions are welcome and can be found in [panns-group](https://groups.google.com/forum/#!forum/panns) .
+Any suggestions, questions and related discussions are welcome.
+You can post and find relevant information in [panns-group](https://groups.google.com/forum/#!forum/panns) .

 ## Future Work

-* mmap of index file does not seem working at the moment.
+* Implement mmap on index file to speed up index loading.
 * Improve query performance by parallelism.
-* More thorough evaluations are needed.
+* Perform more thorough evaluations.